External view of the Keysborough South Community Hub

 What library services will be available at the Community Hub?

-The community lounge will provide a variety of spaces and furniture types that allow for individual and group work / study with plenty of access to power points for people to plug in their devices.
+The library lounge will provide a variety of spaces and furniture types that allow for individual and group work / study with plenty of access to power points for people to plug in their devices.
 Meeting rooms will also be available for quiet study and collaborative working when not required for bookings / meetings.

-• A small collection of magazines and newspapers
+• A curated collection of magazines

 • Four self-serve bookable personal computers